droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 > Izek’s fire-based abilities are likely to set the wooden floors and paneling of the mansion aflame.
 If they do, apply the following rules:
 >
 > * Each contiguous collection of ignited squares counts as a single **fire**.
 On initiative count 20 of each round, for each fire, roll a number of d4s equal to the number of squares in that fire.
 For each 4 rolled, an additional square adjacent to the fire also ignites (your choice), becoming a part of the fire.
 Ignited squares can include either floors or walls.
 (An ignited wall is engulfed with flames on both sides.)
-> * When the fire spreads, each creature within its area must make a DC 10 Dexterity saving throw.
+> * When the fire spreads, each creature within its area must make a DC 20 Reflex saving throw.
 On a successful save, that creature can immediately move to an adjacent, unoccupied square within 5 feet.
-> * A creature that enters the fire or begins its turn there for the first time on a turn takes 1d8 fire damage.
+> * A creature that enters the fire or begins its turn there for the first time on a turn takes 2d6 fire damage.
-> * All squares within 10 feet of a **fire** are heavily obscured by smoke.
-A creature other than Izek that starts its turn in the smoke must make a DC 10 Constitution saving throw or be **poisoned** until the start of its next turn.
-Undead and constructs succeed on the saving throw automatically.
+> * All squares within 10 feet of a **fire** are Concealed by smoke.
+A creature other than Izek that starts its turn in the smoke must make a DC 20 Fortitude saving throw or become **Sickened 1** until the start of its next turn.
 >
 > One minute after the first fires ignite, Victor Vallakovich descends to the battlefield if able and commands all combatants to move behind him.
 He then casts _cone of cold_ to extinguish all burning squares.

 ## G4a.
 Infiltrating the Manor
 If the players infiltrate the manor and successfully make their way to Izek’s bedroom, the door is locked as described in <span class="citation">N3j.
 Izek's Bedroom (p.
 107)</span>.
-If the players attempt to pick the lock and [[Non-Player Characters#Izek Strazni|Izek]] is awake (see ***Don’t Wake Izek*** below), they must also succeed on a DC 13 Dexterity (Stealth) check to do so without alerting him.
+If the players attempt to pick the lock and [[Non-Player Characters#Izek Strazni|Izek]] is awake (see ***Don’t Wake Izek*** below), they must also succeed on a DC 22 Stealth) check to do so without alerting him.

-> [!warning]+ **Surprising Izek**
-> Don't forget that Izek, even if surprised, can still use his reactions after the end of his first turn in combat.
-See <span class="citation">Surprise (<em>Player's Handbook</em>, p.
-189)</span> for more information.

 The players will find it difficult to lure Izek from his bedroom while Ireena is present, but can do so with sufficiently creative and provocative efforts—assuming, of course, they roll sufficiently high.
 Otherwise, Izek draws his silvered battleaxe and fights at the slightest provocation.